 Peter Monteath's research interests are in modern German, Spanish and Australian history.
 He is currently working on a project on Australian POWs in European captivity in the Second World War.
 With colleague Valerie Munt he is writing a biography of the anthropologist Fred Rose, scheduled for publication in 2014.
 In collaboration with the Migration Museum he is working on a history of the Torrens Island Internment Camp.

-Peter Monteath was organizer, with Matt Fitzpatrick, of the Australasian Association of European Historians Conference held in Adelaide in July 2009, and of the Globalizing Germany conference held in July 2012.
-He is a member of the Australian Historical Association and is on the editorial boards of the journal Debatte: Journal of Contemporary Central and Eastern Europe, of The Flinders Journal of History and Politics and of The Journal of the Historical Society of South Australia.
+Peter Monteath was organizer, with Matt Fitzpatrick, of the Australasian Association of European Historians Conference held in Adelaide in July 2009, the Globalizing Germany conference held in July 2012 and the Savage Worlds conference of June 2015.
+He is a member of the Australian Historical Association and is on the editorial boards of the journal Debatte: Journal of Contemporary Central and Eastern Europe, The Flinders Journal of History and Politics and The Journal of the Historical Society of South Australia.
 He is a member of the Consultative Committee of the Adelaide Office of the National Archives of Australia.